JohnnyHuang101/lab3/README.md

     * Our client does a bulk of the compute, whereas the server is just mainly responsible for serving its remote files to the client.
 From doing this project and from the Piazza discussion, we learned about the fat client/thin server and fat server/thin client concepts.
     * We noticed when implemeting the Run method for the Server, there wasn't a requirment for using buffered reader and writers.
 We wonder if this is because for our thin server approach, we are only reading in one line and printing out a handful of lines so a buffer is not needed.
 But in a fat server approach where the server handles the actual processing, a buffered reader/writer may be needed.
     * We noticed one advantage with the fat client setup is the ability to handle local/remote file mixes.
 With the addition of the get_buffered_reader function in script_gen, our fat client can process both local and remote server files for a play.
 However, we think it'd be more complex for a fat server to retrieve local client files--this would likely invovle the client sending the file to the server, which makes a fat server/thin client setup more diffcult for this project.
-* ### Deadlocks
-    * One challenge we spent alot of time on debugging was deadlocks with overuse of .lock().
-It was hard to pinpoint where the deadlock was happening, so initally we removed all locks and iteratively added back in locks only at the necessary locations.

 # Usage
 * CD into our unzipped folder, it should contain the data, lab3server, lab3client, and lab3testclient folders.